ryanseddon/ScrollListView/readme.md

 ### Usage

-For a live example I highly recommend you check out the demo and view-source.
-To see how to you can configure it readon.
+This is a UMD package so if you just include the script in your page it'll attach to the window.

+But if you prefer a module system this will work fine with commonjs or AMD modules just fine.

 ```js
 var ScrollListView = require('ScrollListView');